CHEAP VAN INSURANCE

 PCP Finance: Too Good to be True?

 If you compare this with Leasing (Personal Contract Hire), know that you are paying a little bit more for the flexibility.
-What it means is that PCH/Leasing offers lower monthly instalments but it offers less flexibility.
+What it means is that PCH/Leasing offers lower monthly installments but it offers less flexibility.

 Under PCP, you need to return the car when the contract ends.
 You will also pay for penalties in case you return the car with damaged or not in a good condition.
 You will also pay a fine if you exceeded the agreed mileage limit.
 These conditions are the same for PCH/Leasing.